Time: 12:15 - 13:45

 What level is the course and do I need any particular skills?

-This course is ideal for beginners, so no previous knowledge of saxophone playing is expected.
+This course is for beginners to the instrument so no previous knowledge of saxophone playing is expected.
 Any musical experience will be of advantage.

 How will I be taught, and will there be any work outside the class?